GhiathAjam/Arabic-Tweets-Stance-And-Classification-NLP/README.md

    Epochs | Batch Size | Learnign rate
    --- | --- | ---
    50 | 16 | 0.001
-* Arabert embeddings with SVM classifier ->
+* Arabert embeddings with SVM classifier:

    Extract sentences’ embeddings using arabert, then train these embeddings using a linear-kernel SVM.
 ---